 Hills & moorland

-- Bamburgh Castle with its fascinating Grace Darling Museum
+- Bamburgh Castle and the nearby its fascinating Grace Darling Museum

 - The Isle of Lindisfarne, cut off from the mainland twice a day by the tide